CodeWringer/ambersteel/documents/en/templates/template-culture.md

   * Which ethical or moral decisions are considered the province of religion, and which are not?

 ### Sex
-* How does this society define incest & rape; and how do people react to these events?
-  * Are there tabus against sex with children?
-  * At what age is it considered normal to engage in sex?
-* What secret vices are believed to be widely practiced?
-  * What secret vices actually are being practiced?
 * What sexual habits are widely believed common among foreigners?
 * What sexual acts or behaviours are considered unnatural, and how do people react to them?
   * What is the greatest sexual tabu?